Definition of a Neurotransmitter

 Neurotransmitter testing

-A neurotransmitter test is available to measure the levels of major
+Many types of neurotransmitter tests are available to measure the levels of major

 neurotransmitters including serotonin, norepinephrine, epinephrine, GABA and